The Rundown

 The material it is made of could also factor in here.
 Harder materials may be better for bigger teeth, and softer ones for the little teeth.
 It all depends on your pup, and you’ll know best when it comes to them

-Are there any kinds of bones I should avoid feeding my dog?
+Are there any kinds of dog bones I should avoid feeding my dog?

 Many chews on the market are non-edible and are made from ingredients and materials that can be dangerous to your pup.
 It’s advisable not to go with something that can’t be digested by your pup, because if he or she ends up swallowing a piece of it, you could be in for some hospital time.

-All in all, we recommend raw bones or an all-natural, high-quality, edible chew or bone.
+All in all, we recommend raw dog bones or an all-natural, high-quality, edible dog chew toy.